xavdid/website/source/posts/2019-01-31-my-favorite-media-2018-edition.html.md

 ## Television

-I mostly watched new shows this year (outside of _Breaking Bad_, which you've alreayd heard is pretty good), so all I've got is newly aired excellence.
+All told, I finished [25 seasons of TV](https://airtable.com/shryat9XhhhnljGy2) this year.
+That also includes live shows that started in 2017, so it's a little misleading.
+I mostly watched new shows this year (outside of _Breaking Bad_, which you've already heard is good), so all I've got is newly aired excellence.

 <br />
 Winner: **Barry**